Police: Man stands on porch to record into bathroom window of woman's Long Island home

 Detectives say the suspect used a cellphone and stood on a covered porch to record into the tenant's bathroom.

-At the time, police say the woman's sister, a six-year-old girl and a 15-year-old girl were in the bathroom.
+At the time, police say the woman's sister, a 6-year-old girl and a 15-year-old girl were in the bathroom.

 Anyone with information is asked to call Nassau County Crime Stoppers at 1-800-244-TIPS.